iotaledger/iota-wiki/content/libraries/wallet.md

 # Wallet Libraries

-Wallet libraries contain all the features you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.
+Wallet libraries have everything that you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.